Getting ready to come back to QE2

 Sometimes staff (and some of your friends) will be wearing face coverings.
 You can too if you want to.

 All of these changes are to keep you, other group members and our staff safe.

 We have looked at the way we do our activities and the areas that we do them in.
 We have carried out risk assessments and identified where difficulties might arise.
 We have taken steps to minimise those risks by

 · learning about the virus and about infection control

 · making sure all the buildings we will be using are clean

 · having cleaning materials in stock so that we can keep everything clean throughout the day

 · removing unnecessary clutter

 · planning our re-opening so that we have small groups with their own areas and timetables

-· planning activities so that we can work outside using 2 metre social distancing
+· planning activities so that we can work outside and respecting other people’s space

 · planning activities so that if we work inside we can socially distance